richwandell/Codeigniter-Example-App/readme.md

 # This project
-This project is just an example of using Codeigniter.
+This project is an example of using Codeigniter with a full page cache and dynamic content.
+ The different forms will effect the data that is displayed on other pages.
+This project demonstrates how both browser cache and an object cache (redis) can be leveraged to speed up even the most dynamic data driven php applications.

 # Things to pay attention to
 This application shows how page cache can be used with dynamic content.
-Each Controller has pages that are cached for up to 1 day.
+Each Controller has pages that are cached for up to 4 hours.
 When forms are submitted the page is then cleared from cache along with any other pages that would be effected by the new data.
 For example... if I were to add a new part to a car the car list page as well as the car parts list page and the parts list pages would all be